foundriesio/docs/source/reference-manual/linux/linux-building.rst

 References
 ----------

-The following reference material on OpenEmbedded and Yocto is recommended for those new to either project.
+The following reference material on OpenEmbedded and Yocto Project is recommended for those new to either project.

 - `OpenEmbedded wiki`_